rubencaro/bolt/README.md

 Just try to write functional code and everything will flow.

-## Developing

-Testing: `ruby -Itest test/all.rb`

-Work in branches.
-When you branch is merged into master [semantic versioning](https://semver.org) will be used for tagging.

-Take a look at the code for more details...

 ## Testing tasks

 If your task interacts with Bolt you may want to test it together with Bolt.
 As